PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-22 11:17:02
+Last updated: 2024-04-22 11:17:35
-Random Quote: Power resides where men believe it resides...
-It's a trick, a shadow on the wall.  -  Varys
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby